Skip to main content

 About Louise

 Louise is a Partner specialising in employment and partnership law.
-She is a trusted advisor to UK businesses and senior executives advising on all aspects of employment law.
-Louise advises across all sectors with particular focus on the financial services, professional services, property, and marketing, advertising and PR sectors, and a number of her clients are charities.
-Louise has been recognised as a ‘’Next Generation Partner’ for Senior Executive work in Legal 500 2023, 2022 and 2021.
+She is a trusted advisor to UK businesses, not-for-profit organisations and senior executives advising on all aspects of employment law.
+Louise advises across all sectors with particular focus on financial services and professional services, as well as acting for a number of charities.
+Louise has been recognised as a ‘’Next Generation Partner’ for Senior Executive work in Legal 500 2024-2021.

 As well as a strong reputation for technical excellence, Louise provides clear strategic and commercial advice and outstanding client service.
 She has been praised by her clients for her supportive approach.
 Louise is adept at handling difficult issues and achieving excellent results for her clients.
 She has significant experience in handling complex and high value discrimination and whistleblowing claims.
 Her experience in advising both employers and senior executives gives her a real insight into handling disputes to the advantage of both, enabling her to achieve favourable confidential settlements for her clients.